XanderWitch/XanderWitch/README.md

 - 👋 Hi, I’m @XanderWitch
-- 👀 I’m interested in ... software development, web development, writing, graphic design, and book publishing.
+- 👀 I’m interested in ... front-end software development, web development, writing, graphic design, and book publishing.
 - 🌱 I’m currently learning ...
-React and Redux.
-- 📫 How to reach me ... through my website at https://speculationsediting.com.
+Figma.

 <!---
 XanderWitch/XanderWitch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.